USDA relocations curtail ag research, farmer confidence

 Laura Dodson, the union representative for ERS employees, said the relocation will affect the agency for another five years.
 It hasn’t affected the accuracy of its reports, but it has reduced their scope and frequency.

-Dozens of ERS reports have either come out late or not all, including reports on the organic food sector, antibiotic use in animal production, and hired farm workers and labor markets, among others, Dodson said.
+Dozens of ERS reports have either come out late or not at all, including reports on the organic food sector, antibiotic use in animal production, and hired farm workers and labor markets, among others, Dodson said.
 For example, a two-year research project on pollinators such as honeybees was shelved because the entire team working on it left the agency rather than move to Kansas City.

 ERS published 37 reports in 2018, compared to 11 last year, Dodson said.
 Those figures don’t include its monthly crop price and analysis reports, which have remained fairly steady despite the relocation and the pandemic.
 Agency employees also published 100 articles in academic journals related to their fields of study in 2018, but just 64 in 2020.